Festivals in the Month of January 2025

 January in India is not just about chilly weather and New Year celebrations; it's also a vibrant time filled with many festivals that add colors and flavors to the start of the year.
 From religious observances to cultural extravaganzas, January festivals in India are a testament to the country's rich diversity and heritage.
 One of the most widely celebrated festivals in January is Makar Sankranti, also known as Pongal in South India.
 Celebrated on the 14th of January, Makar Sankranti marks the sun's transition into the zodiac sign of Capricorn.
 It is a harvest festival where people offer prayers and express gratitude for the bountiful harvest.
 The festival is characterized by colorful kites filling the sky, traditional delicacies like til laddoos, and kite flying competitions.

-List of 10 Festivals in India January 2024
+List of 12 Festivals in January in India

 Guru Gobind Singh Jayanti